 For benefits and the amounts you pay, see the table in this section.
-Benefits covered under numbers 1 and 3 in the table in this Section are limited to a combined maximum of 120 days per calendar year.
+Benefits covered under numbers 1 and 3 in the table in this section are limited to a combined maximum of 120 days per calendar year.

-- In-network benefits apply to skilled nursing facility services arranged through a physician and received from a network skilled nursing facility. - Out-of-network benefits apply to skilled nursing facility services arranged through a physician and received from a non-network skilled nursing facility.
+- In-network benefits apply to skilled nursing facility services arranged through a physician and - 1.
+Received from a network skilled nursing facility; or - 2.
+Received from a non-network provider under the circumstances described in Surprise billing protections. - Out-of-network benefits apply to skilled nursing facility services arranged through a physician and received from a non-network skilled nursing facility.
 In addition to the deductible and coinsurance described for out-of-network benefits, you will be responsible for any charges in excess of the non-network provider reimbursement amount, except as described in Your Rights and Protections Against Surprise Medical Bills at the end of this Policy.
 Please see Important member information about out-of-network benefits in How To Access Your Benefits for more information.